 Fair Education Program - Theory of Change What will VFFF do to enable the required activities to occur?
 What activities could produce the outcomes required?
+What are the outcomes required to achieve our goal?
+What is VFFF's specific goal?
+VFFF provides annual operational funding to deliver the Fair Education Program.
 VFFF provides multi-year funding to NSW low SES schools to strengthen their family and community engagement.
-Education Program.

 VFFF provides annual funding for program evaluation.

-schools and school clusters with an incentive (\$), clear objectives and target outcomes to design and deliver activities that strengthen family and community nvolvement in student learning.
-Grants program provides individual Expert coaching leadership teams to embed high impact Evaluation framework tracks outcomes and uilds evidence on hiah impact activities to influence wider The specific activities wi be designed by schools In September 2015 VFFF approved a multi-year commitment to establish the Fair Education Program in partnership with Australian Schools Plus (ASP).
-VFFF looks forward to working with ASP in 2015/16 so that more young Australians may have access to a great education regardless of where they live, the school they attend or their family's background.
-What are the outcomes required to achieve our goal?
-What is VFFF's specific goal? eadership teams have the capacity and notivation to drive an utward looking schoo culture that is responsive to the community.
+Grants program provides individual schools and school incentive (\$), clear objectives and target outcomes to design and deliver activities that strengthen family and community nvolvement in student learning.
+Expert coaching leadership teams to embed high impact Evaluation framework tracks outcomes and uilds evidence on high impact activities to influence wider The specific activities wi be designed by schools eadership teams have the capacity and notivation to drive an outward looking schoo culture that is responsive to the community.
 Families and communities are willing to support student's learning in and out of school.
-Schools in low SES areas work together to nake communities into earning environments where students can access real world learning.
+Schools in low SES reas work together to nake communities into earning environments where students can access real world learning.
 The pipeline of future school leaders value and have the capacity to engage families and communities.
 School leaders in low socio-economic areas are more effective at involving parents and communities in student learning.

-Thematic grants
+In September 2015 VFFF approved a multi-year commitment to establish the Fair Education Program in partnership with Australian Schools Plus (ASP).
+VFFF looks forward to working with ASP in 2015/16 so that more young Australians may have access to a great education regardless of where they live, the school they attend or their family's background.
+VFFF ANNUAL REPORT 2015 VFFF ANNUAL REPORT 2015

 Agriculture

 Philanthropic objective To support the viability of the Australian agricultural sector.

 Funding snapshot

+\$379,000 5%

-\$379,000 5% Total funding Proportion of funding
+Total funding Proportion of funding

-50% Multi-year distributions
+50%

-Priority outcomes